 Nowhere is that more evident than Nostrana, a romantic Italian restaurant that packs them in every day but Sunday for flavorful wood-fired pizzas, rich pasta dishes and expertly mixed cocktails.
 James Beard Award nominee Cathy Whims‘ timeless recipes mix in regional ingredients, like Dungeness crab bruschetta and pancetta-wrapped goat from local farms.

 Chef Katy Millard of Coquine draws on her experience at five Michelin-starred French restaurants to craft spectacular seasonal plates, such as black futsu squash or brioche shrimp toast.

 Fun for All

 Belmont’s serious food scene gets a silly twist with Slappy Cakes, a casual breakfast spot where griddles are built into the tables, so diners can make their own flapjack concoctions.
 Though there’s usually a line, the fun factor makes this eatery worth the wait, even with the most impatient of little eaters.

 For the love of beer, the Horse Brass Pub has you covered with an exhaustive list of drafts and bottles from around the world.
-This dark, cozy, English-style pub is a great place to catch up with friends over pints and authentic eats like scotch eggs, steak and kidney pie or beer-battered fish and chips.
-Pub favorites get a healthy reboot down the street at Sweet Hereafter, where the vegan buffalo sub is a legend even among meat-eaters.
+This dark and cozy English-style pub is a great place to catch up with friends over pints and authentic eats like scotch eggs, steak and kidney pie or beer-battered fish and chips.
+Pub favorites get a healthy reboot down the street at Sweet Hereafter, where the vegan buffalo sub is legendary even among meat-eaters.